Artificial Intelligence and Machine Learning

 One of the most elementary types of machine learning, supervised learning, is one where data is labeled to inform the machine about the exact patterns it should look for.
 Although the data needs to be labeled accurately for this method to work, supervised learning is compelling and provides excellent results when used in the right circumstances.

-For instance, when we press play on a Netflix show, we’re informing the Machine Learning algorithm to find similar shows based on our preference.
+For instance, when we press play on a Netflix show, we generate a Machine Learning problem statement to find similar shows based on our preferences.

 How it works –